 - Shareable Images

 The Employment Non-Discrimination Act (ENDA) is civil rights legislation that would make it illegal to fire, refuse to hire, or refuse to promote employees because of their sexual orientation or gender identity.
 Specifically, ENDA would expand current federal employment protections against discrimination – such as those based on race, religion, gender, national origin, age, and disability – to include sexual orientation and gender identity.
-ENDA would establish uniform protections for LGBT workers across the country, making it clear that employees cannot be mistreated because of who they are or who they love.
+ENDA would establish uniform protections for lesbian, gay, bisexual, and transgender (LGBT) workers across the country, making it clear that employees cannot be mistreated because of who they are or who they love.

-First introduced in 1994, ENDA has been introduced in every subsequent session of Congress except one, including its introduction this April by a bipartisan group of lawmakers in the House and Senate.
-Advocates in Congress and on the ground believe that the growing momentum surrounding LGBT equality should help ENDA move forward this year.
+First introduced in 1994, ENDA has been introduced in every subsequent session of Congress except one, including its introduction in April 2013 by a bipartisan group of lawmakers in the House and Senate.
+The growing momentum surrounding LGBT equality helped ENDA move through the Senate in November 2013, and now advocates in Congress and on the ground are pushing for a 2014 vote in the House.

-People For the American Way is working toward passage of this common-sense, vitally important legislation.
-PFAW recently joined with a broad coalition of organizations in sending a letter to every member of Congress asking them to cosponsor ENDA.
+People For the American Way is working with them toward passage of this common-sense, vitally important legislation.
+PFAW joined youth and faith leaders in sending a letter to every member of Congress asking them to support ENDA.

 Passing ENDA into law is a no-brainer.
 Here’s why:

 - Many LGBT workers continue to experience discrimination.
-According to the Williams Institute, 42% of LGBT people have experienced employment discrimination due to their sexual orientation at some point in their lives.
-An estimated 78% of transgender people have experienced harassment or mistreatment at work due to their gender identity, with some studies reporting even higher numbers.
+According to the Williams Institute, 42 percent of LGBT people have experienced employment discrimination due to their sexual orientation at some point in their lives.
+An estimated 78 percent of transgender people have experienced harassment or mistreatment at work due to their gender identity, with some studies reporting even higher numbers.
 Discrimination at work – whether in hiring, promotions, or firing – is a reality for LGBT Americans across the country.

 - Corporate America knows ENDA is good for business.
-Nearly 90 percent of Fortune 500 companies have included sexual orientation in their workplace nondiscrimination policies, and 57 percent also prohibit discrimination based on gender identity.
+More than 90 percent of Fortune 500 companies have included sexual orientation in their workplace nondiscrimination policies, and 61 percent prohibit discrimination based on gender identity.
 While there are still too many places of employment lacking this type of policy, these numbers make it clear that federal law has fallen far behind corporate best practices.

 - So do small business owners.
-A recent poll conducted by Small Business Majority found that most small business owners (67%) favor federal legislation protecting gay and transgender people from employment discrimination.
+A poll conducted by Small Business Majority found that most small business owners (67 percent) favor federal legislation protecting gay and transgender people from employment discrimination.
 Entrepreneurs know that not only are workplace protections the right thing to do, they also help attract and keep great employees.

 - Most Americans believe employment discrimination is wrong.
-A strong majority of our country (77% of voters) supports employment protections for LGBT Americans.
+A strong majority of our country (68 percent of registered voters) supports a federal law with employment protections for LGBT Americans.
 This is no surprise – Americans believe that all hardworking people should have the same shot at earning a living and contributing to our country.

 - Passing ENDA is common sense – a person’s sexual orientation or gender identity has nothing to do with how well they do their job.
 ENDA is a common-sense measure that would prevent LGBT people from being fired for being LGBT.
 It would help ensure that employees are judged by their qualifications and work performance rather than their sexual orientation or gender identity.

 Representatives and Senators rely on their constituents’ opinions and concerns when formulating positions and voting on legislation.
-Their ability to act upon those opinions and concerns often determines their ability to get re-elected.
-Responding to constituents’ inquiries, questions, and comments is an integral part of being a member of Congress and is essential to sustaining one’s career.
+Responding is an integral part of being a member of Congress, and whether they are seen as being responsive can affect how they are viewed by their constituents come Election Day.

-Communication with a member of Congress should be concise, informed, and polite.
-Review information about the member before you write or call and familiarize yourself with his or her committee assignments and staff.
-It is important to know the background of the member you are contacting before you begin the exchange.
+Your communication with members of Congress should be concise, informed, and polite.
+Review information about the member before you write or call and familiarize yourself with their committee assignments and staff.
+It is important to know something about them before you begin the exchange.
 A common interest or background should help you stand out.

 A personal visit with a member of Congress can be a good way to demonstrate your interest in an issue or bill.
 To make your meeting more effective, schedule an appointment with the member (or a staff member) and be sure to state the subject of your visit in advance.
 Review the area of discussion before the meeting so you have a thorough knowledge of the subject.
 During the meeting, speak clearly and be concise.
 Present the pros and cons of the issue, as well as detailed explanations as to why you support your view.
 Encourage questions from the member and be ready to answer them.
 At the end of the meeting, ask for favorable consideration of your issue and thank him or her for their time.

-To address an issue with a member of Congress by telephone, use the main office number listed for that member.
-Speak to a member of his or her staff about your issue or concern; be sure to ask them to pass along your opinion.
-You can also ask to speak to the member directly; with patience, you may be able to do that, too.
+To address an issue with a member of Congress by telephone, call the US Capitol Switchboard at 202-224-3121, or use the main number listed for their House or Senate office.
+Speak to a staff member about your issue or concern; be sure to ask them to pass along your opinion.
+With patience, you might also be able to speak to the member directly.

 United States Postal Service (USPS)

 USPS mail was for a long time the most common means of communicating with a member of Congress.
-Letters to Representatives and Senators should be legible and concise.
+Letters to them should be legible and concise.
 State the purpose of the letter in the first paragraph, support your positions in the rest of the letter, and conclude with a strong reiteration of your position.
-Stick to the facts, and if you are citing a particular bill, include the name and number in the letter as:
+Stick to the facts, and if you are citing a particular bill include the name and number in the letter as:

 House bills – “H.R. _______”